evias/evias/README.md

----- eVias C++ library README ----
+# eVias C++ library

-{-------------------- ABSTRACT

-This library is currently under development.
 Some of the features may be buggy or their implementation may be incomplete.
-This is a hobbie development, helping me for a faster development of applications using C++.
+This has started as a hobbie development, helping me for a faster development of applications using C++.
 Bugs can be reported by mail to
 <saive.gregory@gmail.com>.

 Mostly, this library will include features helping me to achieve daily tasks.
 The main purpose of having this library linked to my applications is to be able to develop those application much faster by having a good library layer to work on.

---------------------- END ABSTRACT}

-{-------------------- USE INSTRUCTIONS
+## Requirements

+* g++/gcc -v >= 4.3
+* libboost v1.47 is the minimum
+* libpqxx
+* libssl-dev
+* libqt4-dev

+The boost package is not yet available as an apt package so you have to compile the extracted package yourself. (see bootstrap.sh)

+## Use instructions

 Compiling and linking the library can be done using